sovrynn/ecdo/0-FULL-THESIS-BREAKDOWN/oceanic-displacement/README.md

 ## A 3-part system for modeling ocean displacement

-For me, currently, the key concepts here are:
+For me, currently, the key steps here are:
 1. *Terrain chokepoints*, from underwater to above-ground, that will dictate areas where water has to choose between going *around* or *over*
 2. *Total volume of water surge*, which when combined with surface area, determines *water height*
-3. *Speed of water surge*, which when combined with *water height and volume*, can tell you *exactly* how water might flow
+3. *Speed of water surge*, which when combined with *water height and volume*, can tell you how water might flow

 Evidences of past inundation will be extremely helpful in fine-tuning the analysis.
 Every location will be unique and must be evaluated on a case-by-case basis.